Our Board

 Martin Nordstrom is a highly educated, divergent thinker.
 As a multidisciplinary, Martin has worked in charitable recycling, retail, volunteer management, consultancy and project management across a 15 year period.
 As Project Manager with Charitable Recycling Australia, Martin oversaw the completion of research which continues to inform dialogue on illegal dumping, community behaviour and the role of government.
 As Sustainability Coordinator at Salvos Stores, Martin is leading the conversation on what it means to be sustainable as a charitable reuse and recycling enterprise and is passionate about People, Planet and Not-for-Profit.
 Martin holds a Master of Sustainability, a Bachelor of Commerce (Marketing) and a Bachelor of Design Studies (Architecture).

-VIC Director – Jeff Antcliff
+VIC Director – Kate Saporta

 Omer Soker